The Furious: Production

-Development

-The Furious was announced to be in development in April 2024, which is set to be primarily financed and produced by Hong Kong's Edko Films, while the project will be in English language and filmed in Thailand, with the American XYZ Films co-producing and handling world sales.
+The Furious was announced to be in development in April 2024, which is set to be primarily financed and produced by Hong Kong's Edko Films, while the project would be in English language and filmed in Thailand, with the American XYZ Films co-producing and handling world sales.
 The production budget was reported to be roughly $20 million.
-Kenji Tanigaki was announced to helm the project as director, and Mak Tin Shu attached as the writer, while the ensemble cast features a pan-Asian lineup, including China's Mo Tse and Yang Enyu, Indonesia's Joe Taslim and Yayan Ruhian, and Thailand's Jeeja Yanin.
-The filming crew mostly comprises Thai locals, while the stunt team is Japanese.
-First images were released on 23 August, with Brian Le and Joey Iwanaga revealed as part of the cast.
+Kenji Tanigaki was announced to helm the project as director, and Mak Tin Shu attached as the writer, while the ensemble cast features a pan-Asian lineup, including China's Xie Miao and Yang Enyou, Indonesia's Joe Taslim and Yayan Ruhian, and Thailand's Jeeja Yanin.
+The filming crew consists mostly of Thai locals, while the stunt team is Japanese.
+The actors began rehearsing the fight scenes a month-and-a-half before filming commenced, with cinematographer Meteor Cheung joining them a couple of weeks later to incorporate the camera work into the choreography.
+First images were released on 23 August, with Vietnamese-American martial artist Brian Le and Japanese-American dancer Joey Iwanaga revealed as part of the cast.
 In September, the film was presented at the project market of the Toronto International Film Festival.

-Filming and post-production

 Principal photography began in April 2024 in Bangkok, Thailand, and spanned across three months.
 A recurring police station set in the film was constructed and renovated from an old retail unit on Surawong Road, and was used for 18 days of shooting.
+Originally, the ending fight scene was meant to feature Xie and Taslim fighting against Ruhian and Iwanaga, but Tanigaki liked Le's character and wanted the actor to join as a fifth participant.
 Filming wrapped in late July.
 In May 2025, American musician Flying Lotus was reported to be involved in producing the film's soundtrack, while XYZ Films represented the film at the Cannes Film Market.